jtanderson2/fortinet-lab/README.md

 - **Windows 10** – Domain-joined workstation
 - **Linux Mint VMs** – for traffic generation and testing

-> NOTE: There is also a FortiGate free trial on the ESX host.
+> NOTE: There is also a [FortiGate free trial](https://docs.fortinet.com/document/fortigate/7.6.3/administration-guide/441460) deployed on the ESX host.
 It's limited to 3 interfaces and weak ciphers, but still useful in some scenarios.
 The biggest challenge I've found is not being able to add it to FortiManager due to the weak ciphers.

 ## Physical Topology